ammarm08/technical-posts/posts/sicp-notes.md

-Last year, I distractedly worked through the first 3 chapters of *The Structure and Interpretation of Computer Programs*.
-It had come highly recommended to me from programmers I respected.
-But I had only begun my journey into computer science, and so *SICP* didn't really do it for me.
-I read it as a "How to Code" text.
-Which was the wrong way to read it.

-After a full year of diving deeper into "How to Code" (and subsequently into theory), I am now revisiting this text and so far it is reading like the Talmud.
+After a full year of diving deeper into "How to Code" (and subsequently into theory), I am now revisiting *The Structure and Interpretation of Computer Programs* and so far it is reading like the Talmud.
 A lot of things I didn't notice the first time around I find myself reading and re-reading and pondering over.

 In this post, I'll be listing (and trying to keep up to date), some "aha!" moments.
 All mistakes are mine, please call them out when you see them :)